-This course is designed to contribute primarily to the students':
+This course will contribute to your:

-- Knowledge of, and ability to integrate product, process, and schedule design information to plan, analyze, and design new or modify existing manufacturing and service facilities. - Knowledge of, and ability to define personnel requirements to design new or modify existing manufacturing and service facilities. - Knowledge of, and ability to solve line balancing problems utilizing alternative priority rules. - Knowledge of, and ability to apply models and analytical procedures for the study of facilities layout planning. - Knowledge of and ability to use current methodology to evaluate and design material handling. - Knowledge of, and ability to describe the features and particulars of computerized heuristic plant layout systems. - Knowledge of, and ability to recognize fundamentals of storage and warehousing requirements. - Knowledge of, and ability to formulate and solve single facility location problems. - Knowledge of, and ability to prepare a written project report for a newly designed/modified facility.
+- Knowledge of, and ability to integrate product, process, and schedule design information to plan, analyze, and design new or modify existing manufacturing and service facilities. - Knowledge of, and ability to define personnel requirements to design new or modify existing manufacturing and service facilities. - Knowledge of, and ability to solve line balancing problems utilizing alternative priority rules. - Knowledge of, and ability to apply models and analytical procedures for the study of facilities layout planning. - Knowledge of and ability to use current methodology to evaluate and design material handling. - Knowledge of, and ability to describe the features and particulars of computerized heuristic plant layout systems. - Knowledge of, and ability to recognize fundamentals of storage and warehousing requirements. - Knowledge of , and ability to formulate and solve single facility location problems. - Knowledge of, and ability to prepare a written project report for a newly designed/modified facility.